davidkorea/AWS/02_JupyterHub_Kubernetes_EC2.md

 - ```kubectl describe service proxy-public --namespace jhub```
 - access to jupyterhub by EXTERNAL-IP of proxy-publi, any id and pw is ok to login.

+## 2.3 Tearing Everything Down
+Tearing down your JupyterHub entails:

+1. Deleting your Kubernetes namespace, which deletes all objects created and managed by Kubernetes in it.
+2. Deleting any cloud resources you’ve requested from the cloud provider.
+3. Running a final check to make sure there aren’t any lingering resources that haven’t been deleted (e.g., storage volumes in some cloud providers).

+- First, delete the Helm release.
+This deletes all resources that were created by Helm for your JupyterHub deployment.
+    - ```helm delete <YOUR-HELM-RELEASE-NAME> --purge```
+        - ```helm delete jhub --purge```
+- Next, delete the Kubernetes namespace the hub was installed in.
+This deletes any disks that may have been created to store user’s data, and any IP addresses that may have been provisioned.
+    - ```kubectl delete namespace <YOUR-NAMESPACE>```
+        - ```kubectl delete namespace jhub```